mindsdb/mindsdb/docs/examples/basic/README.md

 # We tell mindsDB what we want to learn and from what data
 mdb.learn(
-    from_data="home_rentals.csv", # the path to the file where we can learn from predict='rented_price', # the column we want to learn to predict given all the data in the file model_name='home_rentals' # the name of this model )
+    from_data="https://raw.githubusercontent.com/mindsdb/main/master/docs/examples/basic/home_rentals.csv", # the path to the file where we can learn from, (note: can be url) predict='rented_price', # the column we want to learn to predict given all the data in the file model_name='home_rentals' # the name of this model )